petersatsuse/azure-compute-docs/articles/virtual-machines/windows/build-image-with-packer.md

 ms.date: 10/28/2024
 ms.author: jushiman
 ms.custom: devx-track-azurepowershell
+# Customer intent: As a cloud engineer, I want to create custom VM images using Packer and PowerShell, so that I can automate and standardize my deployment processes in Azure.
 ---

 # PowerShell: How to use Packer to create virtual machine images in Azure